 In learning more about this incident, however, I also learned that not everyone is telling the whole story or giving their perspective with all the facts in mind.
 Like the fact that the student who recorded the video, Chloe Harris, was instructed by Carver, along with the rest of the class, to NOT record the songs due to the nature of the assignment but did it anyway.
 Or the fact that the students themselves, as one of them told WMUR-TV, did not intend to offend anyone and that it was meant to accurately reflect the nature of the KKK and the time period they were learning about.

 Yet, through all of this, the most important thing to learn is that learning is no laughing matter.
 History, regardless of whether or not we agree or like it, is the cold, hard truth, and a serious one at that.
-When it comes to covering as consequential and morose as Reconstruction, where’s the logic in trying to blend the KKK with Christmas?
+When it comes to covering subjects as consequential and morose as Reconstruction, where’s the logic in trying to blend the KKK with Christmas?
 Or trying to give a dark time in American history light and jolly undertones in general?

-I realize that learning can be a subjective thing, as people learn about things in different ways and thus stresses the importance of individualized education in some cases.
-In other cases, like when learning about Reconstruction, there is only one way to teach it: as it is.
+I realize that learning can be a subjective thing, as people learn about things in different ways, and thus stresses the importance of individualized education in some cases.
+In other cases, however, like when learning about Reconstruction, there is only one way to teach it: as it is.
 Teach us the facts, tell us the truth, and be direct; there is no point in trying to sugar-coat history, because trying to do so takes away from its many necessary and sour realities.
-History, like humanity, is naturally imperfect, and trying to make a carol out of the KKK is like claiming it’s a great idea to alter the Jefferson Monument or claim that removing every last historical Confederate-related fragment from existence will end American racism.
+History, like humanity, is naturally imperfect, and trying to make a carol out of the KKK is like claiming it’s a great idea to alter the Jefferson Monument or that removing every last historical Confederate-related fragment from existence will meaningfully end American racism.

 In other words, history can be fun.
 And it can surprising, too.
 But we must learn to take it seriously first.